 Tirzepatide is the first dual-action GIP/GLP-1 receptor agonist, activating two hormonal pathways to produce up to 22.5% body weight loss — the highest of any pharmaceutical intervention.

-The dual GIP/GLP-1 mechanism provides benefits beyond appetite suppression.
-GIP receptor activation enhances insulin sensitivity in fat tissue, promotes more efficient fat metabolism, and may improve body composition by preserving lean muscle mass during weight loss.
-For patients with type 2 diabetes, tirzepatide produced A1C reductions of up to 2.4 percentage points — significantly more than semaglutide.
+The added GIP component contributes effects beyond appetite suppression.
+GIP receptor activation can enhance insulin sensitivity in fat tissue, support more efficient fat metabolism, and may help preserve lean muscle mass during weight loss.
+For patients with type 2 diabetes, tirzepatide can also support blood-sugar control as part of a broader treatment plan.

 Complete an online health assessment, receive provider review within 24 hours, and if you qualify — typically BMI 35+ or prior semaglutide plateau — medication ships to your home.